xbryan813x/HungryAdventure/contributing.md

 * Use the imperative, present tense: "change" not "changed" nor "changes"
 * Don't capitalize first letter
 * No dot (.) at the end

+1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a pull request directly to master.
+Include a description of your changes.
+2. Your pull request will be reviewed by another maintainer.
+The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
+If your code reviewer requests you make a change you don't understand, ask them why.
+3. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+4. Once the pull request has been reviewed, it will be merged by another member of the team.
+Do not merge your own commits.

+### Detailed Workflow
+####